 How can I make changes to my application or get an update?

-If you want to discuss your application or make any changes (for example including additional boroughs in your request) you can contact your nominating officer, who will the let the team at Safer London know what you would like changed.
+If you want to discuss your application or make any changes (for example including additional boroughs in your request) you can contact your nominating officer, who will then let the team at Safer London know what you would like changed.

 Can I choose where to move?

-You can chose which London boroughs to include in your property request.
+You can choose which London boroughs to include in your property request.
 We can only send requests at a borough-wide level rather than specific areas or postcodes.
 If you are unsafe in one part of a borough, do not include it in your choices.

-We advise to include as many boroughs as possible as long as you would be safe and willing to move there.
+We advise you to include as many boroughs as possible as long as you would be safe and willing to move there.
 The more boroughs included the greater the chance a property offer will be made.

 I want to move out of London

 Currently we are unable to circulate requests for areas outside London boroughs.
-You may be eligible for other schemes that supports moves out of London such as Homefinder or Housing Moves Seaside and Country Homes.
+You may be eligible for other schemes that support moves out of London such as Homefinder or Housing Moves Seaside and Country Homes.

 How long will it take?